 Magistrates' courts are established under the Magistrates' Courts Act.
-They are supervised and controlled by the Chief Justice.^{9°} Section 3 of the Act establishes resident magistrates' courts with jurisdiction throughout Kenya.
+They are supervised and controlled by the Chief Justice.
+Section 3 of the Act establishes resident magistrates' courts with jurisdiction throughout Kenya.
 These courts are subordinate to the High Court, and are duly constituted when held by chief, senior principal, principal, senior resident and resident magistrates.
 They have jurisdiction over criminal and civil matters.
-In the case of criminal matters, the Criminal Procedure Code (chapter 75 of the Laws of Kenya) establishes the kinds of offences that may be tried by the different categories of subordinate courts, while reserving certain offences for the High Court.91 With respect to civil matters, the jurisdiction of resident magistrates' courts is limited to matters where the value of the subject matter in question does not exceed KES 500 000.92 The resident magistrates are appointed by the Judicial Service Commission.
-Resident magistrates' courts have jurisdiction.
+In the case of criminal matters, the Criminal Procedure Code (chapter 75 of the Laws of Kenya) establishes the kinds of offences that may be tried by the different categories of subordinate courts, while reserving certain offences for the High Court.
+With respect to civil matters, the jurisdiction of resident magistrates' courts is limited to matters where the value of the subject matter in question does not exceed KES 500 000.
+The resident magistrates are appointed by the Judicial Service Commission.
+Resident magistrates' courts have jurisdiction throughout the country but with limited power of appellate jurisdiction.